lawalOyinlola/myPortfolio/README.md

 # Lawal Oyinlola's Portfolio

-A minimal portfolio, component registry, and blog inspired by [chanhdai.com](https://chanhdai.com) to showcase my work as a Full-Stack Developer.
+A minimal portfolio, component registry, and blog inspired by [chanhdai.com](https://chanhdai.com) to showcase my work as a Frontend Developer.

 **Inspired by:** [chanhdai.com](https://chanhdai.com) by Nguyen Chanh Dai (@ncdai)